banzhou59/GenomeSyn2/README.md

 3. Install dependencies manually

 You may manually install all required software listed in the documentation.
-This option is suitable for users who prefer full control over their environment.

 ***GenomeSyn2 Environment Requirements***